SasanTazayoni/integrate-therapy-form-manager/README.md

 ![New user information gathering](documentation/newuser.png) <br>

+## Future features

+* Autosave in-progress forms is useful because it prevents users from losing their work if they accidentally close the page, lose internet connection, or experience a system error.
+By automatically saving entered information as the user types, it saves time, reduces frustration, and ensures data accuracy.
+This feature improves user experience and productivity, especially for long or complex forms that would otherwise need to be filled out again from scratch.
+* Therapist Analytics Dashboard is useful because it allows therapists to track key metrics about their clients, sessions, and outcomes in one place.
+It helps visualize trends such as client progress, session frequency, and treatment effectiveness, making it easier to identify patterns and adjust therapeutic approaches.
+By providing clear data insights, the dashboard supports evidence-based practice, improves client care, and enhances the therapist’s ability to manage workload and measure success over time.

 * Tech used
 * DB design
 * Agile development process - github projects, github issues, moscow